 In most castles and museums you will find one or more stamps of different sizes or shapes.
 In the Osaka aquarium you can find stamps of marine animals all over the place.
 Sometimes you find these stamps in the most unlikely places possible.

 Eki Sutanpu - Train stations stamp

-These stamps are usually large and represent something that stands out in the place or neighborhood.
-As there are more than 9,000 train stations in Japan, it is believed that there may be more than 5,000 stamps.
-Remember that these stamps are updated, some have limited editions, etc.
+These stamps are usually large and represent some of the highlights of the place or neighborhood. &Nbsp; As there are more than 9,000 train stations in Japan, it is believed that there may be more than 5,000 stamps.
+It is worth remembering that these stamps are up to date, some have limited editions, etc.

 In most stations the stamp is usually at the entrance or in some prominent place, but each station is different from the other.
 It can be both outside and inside the station, you can ask an officer where the stamp location is saying: “駅スタンプはどこですか - Eki sutanpu wa doko desuka?“.
 It may happen to be inside a department of the station like Ticket Office.
 It is good to ask, does this station have no stamp?

 The first place I found a stamp was at Sky Tree, unfortunately I didn't have a notebook, so the first thing you need to do is get a notebook.
 Despite having several bookstores on site, the notebooks without a line I found are expensive and weird.
 I found the perfect notebook in a 100 yen store, and then I put a lot of stickers to hide the notebook logo.

 I walked to various stations in Tokyo and got various stamps, I had to leave most of the stations, but I didn’t spend because I used the JRPass.
 I found some stamps nothing to do with local, anime characters, fish, estates, and so on.
 I made a video of my little stamp notebook and I will leave it for you to watch below: